MUZZLE: Adaptive Agentic Red-Teaming of Web Agents Against Indirect Prompt Injection Attacks: Introduction

-\myparagraph{Contributions} We highlight our main contributions: \begin{itemize}[noitemsep] \item To the best of our knowledge, we are the first to address fully automated red-teaming of web agents against indirect prompt injection attacks, operating end-to-end in a sandboxed web environment without human intervention.
+\begin{itemize}[noitemsep] \item To the best of our knowledge, we are the first to address fully automated red-teaming of web agents against indirect prompt injection attacks, operating end-to-end in a sandboxed web environment without human intervention.

 \item We design \muzzle, a novel agentic framework for indirect prompt injection on web agents that holistically discovers multi-step attack strategies by: (1) automatically identifying and ranking vulnerable UI elements based on the target agent's trajectory; (2) iteratively generating context-aware attack payloads; and (3) adaptively refining its attack strategy based on execution feedback.